An introduction to the categorical p-adic Langlands program: Background on category theory

 If $\cC$ is equipped with a coherent $t$-structure, then the $t$-structure on its left completion~$\widehat{\cC}$ is again coherent~\cite[Prop.~6.3.4]{MR3730514}.
 Again, the canonical functor

 induces equivalences

 Thus the formation of $\Ind\Coh(\cC)$ and of $\widehat{\cC}$ are two different ways of ``filling out'' $\cC^+=\cup_n\cC^{\ge n}$ in the leftward direction.

-\begin{remark} If the $t$-structure on $\cC$ is left separated (e.g.\ because it is left complete), then the kernel of the functor~\eqref{eqn:functor from IndCoh} consists precisely of $\Ind\Coh(\cC)^{-\infty}.$ In examples when~\eqref{eqn:functor from IndCoh} is not an equivalence, i.e.\ when the $t$-structure on $\cC$ is not regular, it is often the case that $\Ind\Coh(\cC)^{-\infty}$ is non-zero, i.e.\ that the $t$-structure on $\Ind\Coh(\cC)$ is not left separated. \mar{ME: I'm not sure if there's a more precise statement to be made here, e.g.\ by making some hypothesis about countable products in~$\cC$ and then invoking Prop.~\ref{prop:left completeness criterion}.} \end{remark}
+\begin{remark} If the $t$-structure on $\cC$ is left separated (e.g.\ because it is left complete; see Remark~\ref{lem:left complete implies left separated}), then the kernel of the functor~\eqref{eqn:functor from IndCoh} consists precisely of $\Ind\Coh(\cC)^{-\infty}.$ In examples when~\eqref{eqn:functor from IndCoh} is not an equivalence, i.e.\ when the $t$-structure on $\cC$ is not regular, it is often the case that $\Ind\Coh(\cC)^{-\infty}$ is non-zero, i.e.\ that the $t$-structure on $\Ind\Coh(\cC)$ is not left separated. \end{remark}

 For later reference, we note the following general fact about $t$-structures and Ind-categories~\cite[Prop.~2.13]{MR3935042}.

 \begin{prop} If $\cC$ is a stable $\infty$-category endowed with a $t$-structure, then $\Ind \cC$ inherits a $t$-structure, characterized by the requirements that $\cC \hookrightarrow \Ind \cC$ be $t$-exact, and that the inclusion $\cC^{\geq 0} \to \cC$ induce an equivalence $\Ind(\cC^{\geq 0}) \iso \Ind(\cC)^{\geq 0}.$ If the $t$-structure on $\cC$ is furthermore right bounded, then the $t$-structure on $\Ind \cC$ is right complete. \end{prop}